khval/AmosKittens/compatibility/AMOS_data.md

 **Magic_Forest.AMOS**

-There are some problems with AMAL. the intro screen used to look ok, but show got broken.
+There are some problems with AMAL. the intro screen used to look ok, but some how got broken.

 **Number_Leap.AMOS**